 If your dog is older, he or she just isn’t going to be able to run as far, but this is also true for humans, so it makes sense.
 Likewise, don’t start too soon with your puppy.
 Make sure that his muscles have had time to develop.

-Depending on the dog, I would guess that the ideal running age would be between 3-7 years old.
+Depending on the dog, the ideal running age will be between 3-7 years old.
 My friends’ Siberian Husky fits in that age range.
 It’s always good to double-check with your vet to be sure.

 Check the Weather